NisanurBulut/Yeti/ReadMe.md

 - When admin adds a new user, it gives him the initial password.
 The user can change his / her own password if he / she wishes.
 - User passwords are saved as hashes.
 No user, including the admin user, can see the raw password.
 - The admin user can add, delete, update and view the user information.
 However, if the logged in user is admin, he cannot delete himself.
+- 403 and 404 error code requests are defined for http requests.
+The 403 error code is thrown when the user makes an unauthorized page request, or the 404 error code is thrown when the user tries to reach an invalid address.
+However, the generic page was written to show other error codes.
 ![Yeti](https://github.com/NisanurBulut/Yeti/blob/master/Trailers/Trailer_Yeti.gif)